meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 part of a Canton Coin transfer recording a fixed amount of burned CC.
 The value of this marker will be determined by a new governance parameter.

+## Copyright

+This CIP is licensed under CC0-1.0: [Creative Commons CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/)

 ## Motivation

-Currently, as part of a Canton Coin transfer where the `provider` party is set to a featured application provider, an activity record is generated with the amount set to the amount of Canton Coin burned as part of that transfer plus the `extraFeaturedAppRewardAmount` defined in a given `AmuletConfig` voted on by super validators.

-This activity record can then be used to mint Canton Coin, thus rewarding application providers for Canton Coin transfers generated as part of their application.

-While this works well to reward applications that inherently transfer Canton Coin, it does not reward applications that do not involve Canton Coin.
-It is possible to mitigate that by introducing artificial Canton Coin transfers into an application but that adds complexity during application development (even more so for transactions requiring external signing) and increases the size of the transaction and traffic costs without a clear benefit.

-Featured app activity markers address this by allowing applications to generate activity records and mint featured application rewards without the need to initiate Canton Coin Transfers.
+Define a standard interface for Canton Network tokens so that wallets and apps can use and build on them in a uniform way.

 ## Specification

+### Context

+- three kinds of apps
+- free of payment vs. DvP
+- tradfi requirements ?
+- privacy:
+- there is typically a requirement for disclosed data

 ### Overview

-Featured applications get the ability to create `FeaturedAppActivityMarker` contracts, which have a constant value determined by the newly introduced `featuredAppActivityMarkerAmount` parameter that is set through governance votes by the super validators (the default until changed is $1 USD).
-Tho governance process for changing this reuses the existing vote process to change `AmuletConfig` (also used for `extraFeaturedAppRewardAmount`) where one SV proposes a change and a 2/3 majority needs to accept.
+- focus on the core workflows that make TradFi tick: FoP and DvP

+#### Wallet Client / Portfolio View

+- wallet as the central interaction gateway

+#### Free of Payment Transfers

+#### Delivery versus Payment (DvP) Transfers

+#### Canton Coin Implementation

+- implements all APIs
+- limitation: 1 min delay between prepare and submit

+#### Extensibility

+- metadata
+- additional interfaces

+> Featured applications get the ability to create
+> `FeaturedAppActivityMarker` contracts, which have a constant value
+> determined by the newly introduced `featuredAppActivityMarkerAmount` parameter
+> that is set through governance votes by the super validators (the
+> default until changed is $1 USD).
+Tho governance process for changing
+> this reuses the existing vote process to change `AmuletConfig` (also
+> used for `extraFeaturedAppRewardAmount`) where one SV proposes a
+> change and a 2/3 majority needs to accept.
+>
-Automation run by the super validators converts these `FeaturedAppActivityMarker` contracts into the existing `AppRewardCoupon` contracts for the current open mining round with the US Dollar amount determined by `featuredAppActivityMarkerAmount` and converted to Canton Coin based on the Canton Coin conversion rate associated with that mining round.
+> Automation run by the super validators converts these
+> `FeaturedAppActivityMarker` contracts into the existing
+> `AppRewardCoupon` contracts for the current open mining round with the
+> US Dollar amount determined by `featuredAppActivityMarkerAmount` and converted
+> to Canton Coin based on the Canton Coin conversion rate associated
+> with that mining round.
+>

-These `AppRewardCoupon` contracts can then be minted in the same fashion as activity records originating from Canton Coin transfers.
-In particular, they are minted from the existing minting pool/tranche for application rewards.
+> These `AppRewardCoupon` contracts can then be minted in the same
+> fashion as activity records originating from Canton Coin transfers.
+In
+> particular, they are minted from the existing minting pool/tranche for
+> application rewards.
+>

-One transaction can contain multiple markers for different providers just as one transaction can contain multiple Canton Coin transfers.
-This can be useful for composed applications like an exchange where both an exchange and the asset registry applications should get rewards for successfully settling a trade in a single, atomic DvP transaction.
+> One transaction can contain multiple markers for different providers
+> just as one transaction can contain multiple Canton Coin
+> transfers.
+This can be useful for composed applications like an
+> exchange where both an exchange and the asset registry applications should get rewards
+> for successfully settling a trade in a single, atomic DvP transaction.
+>

-Featured application providers are expected to create featured application activity markers only for transactions that correspond to a transfer of an asset, or an equivalent transaction, which was enabled by the application provider.
-The detailed fair usage policy and enforcement thereof is left up to the Tokenomics Committee of the Global Synchronizer Foundation (GSF).
+> Featured application providers are expected to create featured
+> application activity markers only for transactions that correspond to a
+> transfer of an asset, or an equivalent transaction, which was
+> enabled by the application provider.
+The
+> detailed fair usage policy and enforcement thereof is left up to the
+> Tokenomics Committee of the Global Synchronizer Foundation (GSF).
+>
 ### Details

 A draft PR with all Daml changes is linked below in the [Reference implementation](#reference-implementation) section.